 4- Plan kid-friendly activities

-In Beijing you can visit the Forbidden City, enjoy a rickshaw ride, or explore the Great Wall.
+In Beijing, you can visit the Forbidden City, enjoy a rickshaw ride, or explore the Great Wall.
 Xi’an has the amazing terracotta army.
-Do a little research and you can find numerous things to do to keep the kids learning about China without a single bored moment.
+Do a little research and you can find numerous things to do to keep the kids learning about China without a single boring moment.

 5-Don’t drink the tap water

 Avoid the tap water.
 If your kids have tummies that get upset easily, it’s a good idea to avoid the food from street vendors.